 How much budget do I have?

 Connected TV works well for smaller budgets since it adds over-the-top (OTT) devices and smart TVs to a DSP buy.
 You could run a connected TV campaign with a monthly budget as little as $5,000, although we typically recommend a higher spend so your dollars aren’t spread too thin.
-If you have more to spend, you can consider video on demand or linear addressable, which often commands minimums of $15,000 per month.
+If you have more to spend, you can consider video on demand or programmatic TV, which often commands minimums of $15,000 per month.

 Where is my campaign running?